a-lurker/a-lurker.github.io/docs/openLuup-startup-code.md

 ```

 ## Data historian
-The act of inserting this line into the start code, enables the archiving process ie saving the data to disk.
+The act of inserting this line into the startup code, enables the archiving process, ie saving the data to disk.
 The data can then be utilised by Grafana and influx.

 ```lua
 -- it's possible to place the data at any other favourite